 This post shares tips about how to seal clay pots for painting.
-If you’re wondering how to waterproof clay pots before applying paint, I’ll walk you through how I do it.
+If you’re wondering if waterproofing clay pots is an effective way to preserve a paint job, it is!
+I’ll walk you through using Thompson’s Water Seal on terracotta pots.

 If you need to strip old paint from your pots first, check out my tutorial on how to remove chipped paint from clay pots before painting them.
 (That project uses Thompson’s Waterseal in an aerosol version.)